 From top left, clockwise: Karen Cox, Shearer West, Paul Greatrix, Margaret Monckton

-This week saw the horrible news that Nottingham University sent letters to 2,700 staff putting them at risk of redundancy.
+This week saw the horrible news that Nottingham University has sent letters to 2,700 staff putting them at risk of redundancy.
 The university is targeting subjects and departments with low staff-to-student ratios, specifically including physics, medicine, health sciences, modern languages, history and music.
 This is being carried out under the present Vice Chancellor, Jane Norman, and her senior leadership team.
 Job cuts in universities have long targeted arts, humanities & social sciences.
 Actions at Nottingham clearly show that “blue skies” science is next.

 Who is responsible for the financial distress that Nottingham finds itself in?